-Fringe Benefits Contributions made by WSSC Water to help underwrite the agency's share of the costs for Social Security and various pension, health, and life insurance plans provided to employees.
+Fringe Benefits Contributions made by WSSC Water to help underwrite the agency's share of the costs for Social Security and various pension, health and life insurance plans provided to employees.
 Fringe benefits are centrally budgeted in non-departmental accounts.

-Front Foot Benefit (Also referred to as FFB or FFBC) A charge assessed owners of property abutting WSSC Water's water mains and/or sewers who derive a benefit from the construction of these water mains and sewers.
-Revenue from front foot benefit charges is used to pay debt service on General Construction Bonds.
+Front Foot Benefit Charge (Also referred to as FFBC) A charge assessed owners of property abutting WSSC Water's water mains and/or sewers who derive a benefit from the construction of these water mains and sewers.
+Revenue from Front Foot Benefit Charges is used to pay debt service on General Construction Bonds.

-Fund A set of interrelated accounts to record revenues and expenditures associated with implementing specific activities or achieving certain objectives in accordance with special regulations, restrictions, or limitations, and constituting an independent fiscal and accounting entity.
+Fund A set of interrelated accounts to record revenues and expenditures associated with implementing specific activities or achieving certain objectives in accordance with special regulations, restrictions or limitations, and constituting an independent fiscal and accounting entity.

-minications, and constituting an independent iscar and accounting entity.
+inflications, and constituting an independent fiscal and accounting entity balance is also referred to as Accumulated Net Revenue in this document.